ZenithTecnologia/zerotier-docker/README.md

 ## Motivation

-This version uses only RHEL Universal Base Image as platform, [tini init system](https://github.com/krallin/tini) and official [rustup](https://www.rust-lang.org/tools/install) to build and run image, assuring complete compatibility with RedHat environment.
+This version uses only RHEL Universal Base Image as platform, [catatonit init system](https://github.com/openSUSE/catatonit) and official [rustup](https://www.rust-lang.org/tools/install) to build and run image, assuring complete compatibility with RedHat environment.
 It also bring some optimization in container size and forced PID1-handler provided by tini.

 ### Why not use docker `--init`?